Terms & Conditions

 Removal of Goods

 No purchase shall be claimed or removed until it has been paid for and the sale has been concluded.
-All purchases shall be paid for and removed at the buyer’s risk and expense by mid-day on the day after the sale, failing which the Auctioneer shall not be responsible if the same are lost, stolen, damaged or destroyed, and all lots not so removed shall remain at the risk of the buyer and subject to a minimum warehousing charge of 50p per lot per day.
-If they are not paid for and removed within seven days of the sale the Auctioneer may re-sell them by auction or privately without notice to the buyer.
+All purchases shall be paid for and removed at the buyer’s risk and expense within ten days after the sale, failing which the Auctioneer shall not be responsible if the same are lost, stolen, damaged or destroyed.
+If they are not paid for and removed within ten days of the sale the Auctioneer may re-sell them by auction or privately without notice to the buyer.
 Any liability which there may be on the part of the Auctioneer in respect of any loss shall be restricted to a maximum of the price paid by the buyer of the lot.
+Please also note any lots left uncollected may also be subject to storage charges.

-The purchaser shall pay the hammer price together with a premium of 20% (including V.A.T.) of the hammer price.
+The purchaser shall pay the hammer price together with a premium of 22.5%, plus V.A.T.
+(27% inclusive of VAT) of the hammer price.
 The premium is payable by all purchasers.

 An Export Licence is required for certain items leaving the United Kingdom.
 The obtaining of a relevant Licence is the responsibility of the buyer.